 Item 1.
 Business.

 Overview

-PowerFleet, Inc. (together with its subsidiaries, "PowerFleet," the "Company," "we," "our" or "us") is a global leader and provider of subscription-based wireless Internet-of-Things (IoT) and machine-to-machine (M2M) solutions for securing, controlling, tracking, and managing high-value enterprise assets such as industrial trucks, trailers, containers, cargo, and light vehicles and heavy truck fleets.
+PowerFleet, Inc. (together with its subsidiaries, "PowerFleet," the "Company," "we," "our" or "us") is a global leader of Internet-of-Things (IoT) solutions providing valuable business intelligence for managing high-value enterprise assets that improve operational efficiencies.